 You can read more about tummy aches here.

-Yes, even little babies have very particular thoughts on who should hold them or where they won’t lie down and they will express their overall preferences.
+Yes, even the youngest babies have very particular thoughts on who should hold them or what feels comfortable, and they will express their overall preferences.

 This type of crying often occurs without tears, because they are really just mad and frustrated.